-We started our urban homestead and Be the Change Project in 2011 dedicated to living a low-impact, high-quality life.
+We started our urban homestead and Be the Change Project in 2011, dedicated to living a low-impact, high-quality life.
 Part of having a small footprint and withdrawing support from extractive industries like coal was living electricity-free.
 And, aside from headlamps, we did that for over seven years.
-Then, in early 2018, with the trappings of 21st-Century civilization like a laptop, cellphone, and cordless power tools (ahhh, power tools) we decided to get a small solar system to meet our electric wants and needs.
+Then, in early 2018, desiring some of the trappings of 21st-Century civilization, such as a laptop, cellphone, and cordless power tools (ahhh, power tools), we decided to get a small solar system to meet our electric wants and needs.

-Trying Out the Aejusny Portable Power GeneratorCost.
-Wanting a simple, all-in-one-style system, we bought a single 100-watt panel for about $85 and a 296watt-hour/400-watt Aeiusny portable power station for about $275.
+Trying Out the Aeiusny Portable Power GeneratorCost.
+Wanting a simple, all-in-one system, we bought a single 100-watt panel for about $85 and a 296-watt-hour/400-watt Aeiusny portable power station for about $275.
 Now, I don’t know much about watts or watt-hours, but after describing what we were looking to accomplish to a friend, he recommended this size of generator.
-They are common, I’ve learned, with car campers and the RV/VW bus crowd.
+They're common, I’ve learned, with car campers and the RV/VW bus crowd.
 We can now easily charge all of our gizmos and bring the battery in at night for some warm, yellow-spectrum light from a string of LEDs.

-We’ve learned that the LEDs use next to nothing over several hours — maybe a percent.
+We’ve learned that our LED lights use next to nothing over several hours — maybe a percent.
 The cellphone uses almost as little, while the computer will drain a few points over a couple hours.
-My Ryobi tool battery charger drains the power station rapidly — maybe 40% for one battery.
+My Ryobi tool battery charger drains the power station rapidly — maybe 40 percent for one battery.
 As a result, we only charge them during the day when the sun is out, which doesn’t drain the power station battery at all; there’s an equilibrium between the energy input from the sun and the output to the battery.

 Charging.
-The solar recharging generator (another name for the power station) charges quickly in direct sun, maybe 10% an hour, and decently even in partly cloudy conditions.
-We have never run out of juice and after a string of several cloudy days, it will eventually dip to about 50%.
+The solar generator charges quickly in direct sun, maybe 10 percent an hour, and decently even in partly cloudy conditions.
+We've never run out of juice, and after a string of several cloudy days, it will eventually dip to about 50 percent.

-I mounted our solar panel onto a little frame with castors on the bottom so I can turn it towards the sun when I pass by it during the day.
-The little yellow unit (which is about as big as a large loaf of bread) rests on a base beneath the panel where it merrily charges out of direct sunlight.
+I mounted our solar panel onto a little frame with castors on the bottom so I can turn it toward the sun when I pass by it during the day.
+The little yellow unit (which is about as big as a large loaf of bread) rests on a base beneath the panel, where it merrily charges out of direct sunlight.

 Generator with blender.

-Were we a bit dogmatic, maybe even a little puritanical when we started our project in 2011?
+Were we a bit dogmatic, maybe even a little puritanical, when we started our project in 2011?
 Yes.
-But, our goal was to live well with what we considered an appropriate amount of Appropriate Technologies: simpler tech that is accessible to most (democratic) and low-impact.
-Solar PV, even such a small system, was a big leap for us but we sure do like it.
-The blender, for example, has been a big hit with the kids (smoothies) and led to better soups, pestos, and powders from Katy’s solar-dehydrated herbs.
+But, our goal was to live well with what we considered an appropriate amount of Appropriate Technologies: simpler tech that's accessible to most (democratic) and low-impact.
+Solar PV, even such a small system, was a big leap for us, but we sure do like it.
+The blender, for example, has been a big hit with the kids (who love smoothies) and has led to better soups, pestos, and powders from Katy’s solar-dehydrated herbs.